Poisson-Furstenberg boundary and growth of groups: Further examples. Drift estimates for self-similar random walks

 A \emph{self-similar sequence of measures} on a sequence $(G_i)$ of groups is a sequence $(\mu_1,\mu_2,\dots)$ of measures, each $\mu_i$ a measure on $G_i$, and a sequence of numbers $(\alpha_1,\alpha_2,\dots)$ in $[0,1]$, such that $\mu'_i=(1-\alpha_i)\delta_1+\alpha_i\mu_{i+1}$, namely $\mu'_i$ is a convex combination of $\mu_{i+1}$ and the Dirac measure at $1\in G_{i+1}$.
 It is a \emph{lazy} random walk, with \emph{laziness} $\alpha_i$. \end{definition}

-The following lemma generalizes~\cite{bartholdi-k-n-v:ba}*{Proposition~4.11}: \begin{lemma} Let $(G_i)$ be a self-similar sequence of groups, and let $(\mu_i)$ be a self-similar sequence of measures on $(G_i)$, with laziness $(\alpha_i)$.
+The following lemma generalizes~\cite{bartholdi-k-n-v:ba}*{Proposition~4.11}; see also~\cites{brieussel:entropy,amir-virag:speedexponents}: \begin{lemma} Let $(G_i)$ be a self-similar sequence of groups, and let $(\mu_i)$ be a self-similar sequence of measures on $(G_i)$, with laziness $(\alpha_i)$.
 Assume $\sup_i H(\mu_i)<\infty$.
 Then there exists a constant $K$ such that

 \end{lemma}

 \begin{proof} A random variable in $G_i$ is determined by its projection to $\sym_d$ and by its $d$ renormalizations in $G_{i+1}$.
 Say an $n$-step walk starting at $1$ visits $n_i$ times point $i$, for all $i\in\{1,\dots,d\}$.
 Then